-Today a number of products and solutions are driven by analytics.
-For instance, Amazon GO, recommendations systems, predictive keyboards used on smartphones and chatbots are a few of the examples of solutions that are driven by analytics.
+Today several products and solutions are driven by analytics.
+For instance, Amazon GO, recommendations systems, predictive keyboards used on smartphones and chatbots are a few examples of analytics-driven solutions.

 What is Business Analytics?

 In God we trust;all others must bring Data.

 The main goal of business analytics is to enhance the standard of decision-making utilizing data analysis.

 Statistical and operations analysis methods have been in use for several decades by many organizations; however, since the 21st century, organizations that use analytics have elevated exponentially.
 The main purpose of this increase in analytics is the theory of bounded rationality proposed by Herbert Simon(1972).

-According to Herbert Simon, the growing complexity of enterprise issues, the existence of several various options, and the restricted time out there for decision making demand an extremely structured decision-making process utilizing past data for the effective management of organizations.
+According to Herbert Simon, the growing complexity of enterprise issues, the existence of various options, and the restricted time out there for decision-making demand an extremely structured decision-making process utilizing past data to manage organizations effectively.

-Business Analytics is a set of statistical and operations analysis methods, artificial intelligence, information technology and management strategies used for framing a business problem, collecting data, and analysing the data to create value to organizations.
+Business Analytics is a set of statistical and operations analysis methods, artificial intelligence, information technology and management strategies used to frame a business problem, collect data, and analyse the data to create value for organizations.

 Data Science is likely one of the essential parts of analytics.
 It consists of statistical and operations analysis methods, machine learning and deep learning algorithm.
 The goal of data science is to identify the most appropriate statistical model/machine learning algorithms that can be used.

-Business analytics is grouped into three varieties: descriptive analytics, predictive analytics and prescriptive analytics.
+Business analytics is grouped into three varieties: descriptive, predictive, and prescriptive.

 – Edward R. Tufte

 The main goal of descriptive analytics is to give you innovative methods of data summarization.
-Descriptive analytics using visualization identifies trends within the data and you will be able to attach the dots to gain insights about associated businesses.
-Additionally, descriptive analytics makes use of descriptive statistics and queries to gain insights from the data.
+Descriptive analytics using visualization identifies trends within the data, and you will be able to attach the dots to gain insights about associated businesses.
+Additionally, descriptive analytics uses descriptive statistics and queries to gain insights from the data.

 While descriptive analytics is used for finding what has occurred previously, predictive analytics is used for predicting what’s more likely to occur sooner or later.